Noitidart/valtio-persist/README.md

         FileSystem.documentDirectory + name
       );
     } catch (error) {
+      if (
+        Platform.OS === 'android' &&
+        /.*? \(No such file or directory\)/.test(error.message)
+      ) {
+        // valtio-persist request null be returned when no file found. return null;
+      } else if (
+        Platform.OS === 'ios' &&
-      if (/File \'.*?\' could not be read./.test(error.message)) {
+        /File \'.*?\' could not be read./.test(error.message)
-        // getItem is supposed to return null if file does not exist. expo-file-system
+      ) {
-        // is lumping "file could not be read" with "file could not be found".
-Do an
+        // On iOS, expo-file-system is lumping file could not be read with file could
-        // existence check here, if it doesn't exist, then return null, if it exists,
+        // not be found.
+Do an existence check here, if it doesn't exist, then
-        // then throw original error, as it exists but could not be read.
+        // return null, if it exists, then throw original error, as it exists
+        // but could not be read.

         // Do not try-catch on FileSystem.getInfoAsync.
 If this fails, I want it
         // to throw.